ncphillips/makersasylum.com/sdg-school.md

     **Module 1: STEAM** (1st July - 13th July)

-    Module 1 of the SDG School program is a comprehensive exercise into the following:
+    Module 1 of the SDG School program is designed to:

-    * Identify social challenges and frame problem statements in the European context
+    * Identify social challenges and frame problem statements within the European context
     * Use Rapid Prototyping to implement a project within the identified context

-    **Objectives of Module 1: STEAM**
+    **Structure of Module 1: STEAM**

     * Introduction to UNSDG's
     * Ideation